Threads of Justice Collective

 Anti-Bias Research Project – a participatory research project involving ECE staff, interviews and self-assessment to determine the status of the implementation of anti-bias education in Oregon.

 Anti-bias Support Group for Teachers -inspired by the Jan.
-2015 ECE Forum hosted by TOJC, this group continues to meet monthly in the Portland area.
+2015 ECE Forum hosted by TOJC, this group met monthly in the Portland area.

-The Donna McDowell Scholarship Fund – TOJC created this fund one year ago in memory of our Board Member that we lost to cancer several years ago.
+The Donna and Mike McDowell Scholarship Fund – TOJC created this fund in memory of 2 Board Membesr that we lost to cancer.
 This scholarship is designated to provide financial stipends for people from marginalized communities to attend the ECE Social Justice Conference and/or to support trainings that will increase the number of people in the Oregon Child Care Trainer’s Registry that have strong anti-bias/anti-oppression backgrounds.

 Another endeavor was to launch a fund-raising effort called, “G” Growing “P” Provider “S” Skills & “S” Support.
 GPS (S) will be targeted to support professional development, new start-up ECE Programs, and networking for Providers who serve populations targeted by oppression in our society.
 We are hoping to grow this fund in the coming years with the possibility of selecting one person each year and supporting their start up costs, a mentor or coach to work with them and allies in business, licensing and professional development.
-However, to start out right away, our very first objective was to purchase 12 copies of the book “Cultivating the Genius of Black Children” for the African American Family Child Care Network for their study group project which they will be doing, facilitated by Hadiyah Miller this year.
+However, to start out right away, our very first objective was to purchase 12 copies of the book “Cultivating the Genius of Black Children” for the African American Family Child Care Network for their study group project, facilitated by TOJC Board Memeber Hadiyah Miller.